Thumbnail pic of blonde girl by Bekah Russom.

 It was very interesting.

-Gilda: Did we have long lives?
+G: Did we have long lives?

 Yes.
 For that time it was quite long.

 Eighties.
 You both made it into the eighties.
 It was quite rare.
-But you were both in a different way, more intelligent than any others.
+But you were, each in a different way, more intelligent than any others.
 Being a pickpocket and not getting caught was quite a skill.
 And being able to hit hard enough so you don’t have to answer questions was another good skill.
 You were both quite strongly built but not tall enough.
 You got away with a lot of things because people did not expect the both of you to be so strong because you did not look it.
 It’s like, big men come in saying so little one, what do you try to do to me?
 And most of them could not finish the sentence.

 It was like a surprise for them.
 And when they would have had the chance to realise it, it was too late already.
 Because it was a combination of very fast hits into, because you were quite short, into very unpopular parts of the body.

-Gilda: [Laughing] That’s funny.
+G: [Laughing] That’s funny.
 I have another question…